bransonpetty/project-blackbox/design-doc.md

 ## Use Cases:

-- ADD (30xx) - We load the number 8 from a register and add it to the accumulator which has the value 6 in it previously.
-Once the operation has finished the accumulator will have the value of 14
+- ADD (30xx) - Identify 2 digit function code.
+Reference register specified in the last two digits of the direction.
+Add that registers value to the accumulator's existing value.
-- SUBTRACT (31xx) - We load the number 2 from a register and subract it from the accumulator value of 5 leaving the accumulator with a value of 3.
+- SUBTRACT (31xx) - Identify 2 digit function code.
+Reference register specified in the last two digits.
+Subtract the accumulator's value by the register's value.
+- DIVIDE (32xx) - Identify 2 digit function code.
+Reference register specified in the last two digits.
+Divide the accumulator by the register's value.
+- MULTIPLY (33xx) - Identify 2 digit function code.
+Reference register specified in the last two digits.
+Multiply the two values together and store their value in the accumulator.
+- Use READ and LOAD to store input in the accumulator.
+By first using READ to take and store the user's input in a specified register we can use LOAD to reference that same register and store that address in the accumulator.
-- Using READ and MULTIPLY together the program can take a value from the user and load it into a register that can then be multiplyed by the accumulator value.
+- We can use READ and MULTIPLY to create a single function calculator.
+We can read in any user input and ,once stored, can be referenced to multiply one after the other.
 - Using BRANCHNEG we can check the accumulator for a negative value.
 If the accumulator is negative value we can issue a HALT command to branch to so the program quits.
-- Using READ and LOAD we can manually set the accumulator value by reading the user input into a register that LOAD can then reference to manually set the accumulator value.
 - The STORE operation can be used to copy the accumulator value into a register.
 This can be used to temporarily alter the value and revert back using LOAD.
-- After preforming an arithmetic operation we want to return the value so we will use the LOAD and WRITE functions to pull the value from the accumulator into a register and then write it to the console.
+- After preforming an arithmetic operation we want to return the value.
+We will use the LOAD and WRITE functions to pull the value from the accumulator into a register and then write it to the console.
 - Using READ and WRITE we can echo a users input by returning the value immediately following it's input.
+    We will store the value in a register and then use that register in the write command.
-- BRANCH, BRANCHNEG, and BRANCHZERO can be used for loops and conditionals by altering the accumulator value.
+- BRANCHNEG can be used for conditionals by altering the accumulator value based off a logic statement.
-- Using READ and DIVIDE we can take the user input and divide the accumulator value by the user input.